RemotecraftProject/RemotecraftApp/README.md

 http://rst-it.com/blog/autovalue/

 ### Injecting mock dependencies in Robolectric tests using Dagger subcomponents
 Once I started learning Robolectric I was facing the problem of injecting mock collaborators when testing activities.
-At first, I tried using [DaggerMock](https://github.com/fabioCollini/DaggerMock) but I couldn't make it work, got frustrated and forgot about it for quite some time.
+At first, I tried using [DaggerMock](https://github.com/fabioCollini/DaggerMock) but I was unable make it work, got frustrated and forgot about it for quite some time.
 Recently I came across this blog post ["Activities Subcomponents Multibinding in Dagger 2"](http://frogermcs.github.io/activities-multibinding-in-dagger-2/) which was so enlightening because I learned about this new way of injecting dependencies using subcomponents, only available in Dagger 2.7 onwards.

 After that, I just had to define my mock collaborators, create a new subcomponent where I get an activity reference that lets me inject these collaborators, mock the subcomponent builder to return the subcomponent I previously created, and finally add it to the application's **activityComponentBuilders** map.